Translation With Completion and Perfection to Your Satisfaction

 Translation for the completion of the perfection to Your satisfaction

 This is Nathan Xiao Diming, a freelance translator from Mainland China.
 It is my passions to help people from different parts of the world to get over their language barriers by providing my translation and interpretation services.

 In 2010, I was credited the translation certificate of China Accreditation Test for Translators and Interpreters (CATTI) of translator Level II, launched by the Ministry of Personnel of the People’s Republic of China.
 It is the most authoritative translation and interpretation proficiency qualification accreditation test.
 For more about CATTI, go Here

 My undergraduate degree was tourism and the postgraduate religious studies.
-I have been constant learning to better my translation and proficiency and productivity, because I am so passionate about translation.
+I have been constantly learning to better my translation and proficiency and productivity, because I am so passionate about translation.

 Over the years, I have translated for translation companies, organizations and companies as well as individuals as a freelance translator.

-Believing in me, Your Trustworthy Freelance Translator… Main clients includes but not limited to the following:
+Believing in me, Your Trustworthy Freelance Translator… Main clients include, but not limited to, the following:

 Sincere Translation and Consulting Services Co., Ltd